abhisheksrc/nli/README.md

 We train 3 independent neural models to generate *hypothesis* for each label.

-Before delving into the models and scripts let's take a look at the software versions used for this project:
+Before delving into the models and scripts let's take a look at the software versions we use for this project:

 - `Python 2.7.15+`
 - `PyTorch 1.0.0`